Andr3wHur5t/Ion/README.md

-Welcome to Ion!
+## Welcome to Ion!

-====
-**About**
+### WARNING:
+This repository is **no longer maintained**, use at your own descression.

+I've moved to **react-native** for a simpler, cross platform app development.

+### About

-Ion is a lightweight framework which enables you to create responsive, robust, and highly customizable iOS UI.
+Ion is a lightweight framework which enables you to create responsive, robust, highly customizable UI for iOS.

-Ion is split into two parts IonData which handles fundamental data operations, and Ion which handles UI/UX, and customization functionality.

-**Getting Started**

-If you just want to use IonData please go [here](https://github.com/Andr3wHur5t/Ion/wiki/IonData-Integration) for an integration tutorial, or if you want to use Ion please go [here](https://github.com/Andr3wHur5t/Ion/wiki/Ion-Integration) for its' integration tutorial.

-**References**

-If your looking for object references just look at the side navigation bar on our [wiki](https://github.com/Andr3wHur5t/Ion/wiki).

-Otherwise [here](https://github.com/Andr3wHur5t/Ion/wiki/Concepts) is a page of concepts which will help you build awesome applications with Ion.
+### Getting Started

+You can see intagration instructions [here](https://github.com/Andr3wHur5t/Ion/wiki/Ion-Integration).

+API refrences are in the wiki [wiki](https://github.com/Andr3wHur5t/Ion/wiki).